Kaleidoscope Night

 About Kaleidoscope

-About the Kaleidoscope Night music series - Now in its 14th year the Kaleidoscope Night series presents classical and contemporary music alongside experimental, jazz and folk music in a unique, intimate and informal setting.
+About the Kaleidoscope Night music series - Now in its 16th year the Kaleidoscope Night series presents classical and contemporary music alongside experimental, jazz and folk music in a unique, intimate and informal setting.
 A variety of music for the curious ear, the series boasts performances from the country’s top classical music performers and composers.
-The series is curated by cellist Lioba Petrie, Managed by Caterina Schembri with SM management by Lina Andonovska.
+The series is curated by cellist Lioba Petrie, Managed by Caterina Schembri , sound engineering by Adrian Hart and stage management and photography by Juraj Jablonka.

 Dublin's monthly classical, contemporary and experimental music night